 Classes are given in English.
 They will be held at the BluePoint Brussels, the seat of the Brussels-Capital Region (Blvd Reyers, 80 1030 Brussels), on Fridays from 9.30 a.m. to 12.30 p.m.

-The prevailing health measures to combat COVID-19 will be followed.
-However, from the academic year 2021-2022 onwards, it will also be possible to follow courses remotely, through either live streaming or videos that can be watched later on.
+During, the academic year 2022-2023 onwards, it will also be possible to follow courses remotely, through either live streaming or videos that can be watched later on.

 Four blocks, 20 modules

 The programme is divided into 20 modules, embracing the various legal and technical issues involved in AI.

 The classes are split into four blocks:

 - Block 1 is designed as an introduction to AI, encompassing the relevant technical, legal, regulatory and also ethical aspects and familiarising participants with IT jargon.
 It provides the foundation on which the rest of the programme is based.

 - Block 2 focuses on law.
 The legal issues raised by the emergence of AI are systematically examined: issues of liability, data protection, competition and consumer protection, law enforcement, intellectual property and cybersecurity.

 - Block 3 concentrates more on technical and practical aspects.
 How can you set up an AI project at your company?
 Which AI applications are currently used in the legal domain?
 Participants will be given an introduction to coding (with Python).
 This block also looks at issues that are not, strictly speaking, AI but are often associated with it (blockchain technologies and smart contracts).